ousat/Log-Analysis-Project/README.md

 3. run `vagrant up` from command line

-4. Download the sql file from [here] (https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and move it to the project folder.
+4. Download the sql file from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip), extract the file and move it to the project folder.

 5. after vagrant set up is complete run `vagrant ssh` and `cd /vagrant folder`.
     **Database setup**